 The most recent revision of CSUSM’s policy on “Extended Learning's Roles and Responsibilities” (signed by President Haynes on June 27, 2012) indicates that CSUSM’s existing for-credit programs can be offered via Extended Learning if “approved by the Dean (or designee) of the College offering the programs, the Dean of Extended Learning (or designee), the CSUSM Academic Senate (via a policy to be developed by the BLP), and the President (or designee).”
 This proposed policy/procedure is intended to establish standards and procedures by which such a program expansion will be considered by the Academic Senate, once it is proposed by faculty from within a program.
 The appended template is derived from the P form.

-This policy refers only to off-site program delivery; the launching of self-support online versions of existing programs will need to be addressed in a separate policy, yet to be developed.
+This policy refers only to off-site program delivery; The launching of self-support online versions of existing programs will need to be addressed in a separate policy, yet to be developed.

 Definition: Policy and procedure for the offering of State-supported, for-credit programs by Extended Learning.